RhizomeDB/dbsp-notes/README.md

 ]
 ```

-Indexed ZSets SHOULD be merged into a trace using the key, value, timestamp, and weight associated with each element.
+Indexed $\Bbb{Z}$-Sets SHOULD be merged into a trace using the key, value, timestamp, and weight associated with each element.

-ZSets SHOULD be merged into the trace by treating the element itself as a key, and associating no value with the delta.
+$\Bbb{Z}$-Sets SHOULD be merged into the trace by treating the element itself as a key, and associating no value with the delta.

 Implementations MUST support efficient sequential access of traces, first by key, and then by value, and lastly by timestamp.

 ## 2.4 Weight

-Weights describe the number of downstream dependency count for a [ZSet].
+Weights describe the number of downstream dependency count for a [$\Bbb{Z}$-Set].
 It MUST be represented by an integer, and MAY be either positive or negative.

-Positive weights indicate the number of derivations of that element within the ZSet.
+Positive weights indicate the number of derivations of that element within the $\Bbb{Z}$-Set.
 Negative weights indicate the number of deletions of that element.

 ## 2.6 Time